 6. Story Completion Creative Ability Test: Participants are given a story beginning and are asked to continue the narrative creatively.

-We often add a more standard personality test to help understand you better.
+We often add a more standard personality assessment to help understand you better.
 The goal is to answer the questions you came in with by designing a unique and personalized battery.

 Torrance Tests of Creative Thinking